ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 let 'a = 1 + 1' 'b = 5 + 1'
 ```

-All three commands give the same result.
-The variable `a` gets the value of 2.
-The variable `b` gets the value of 6.
+The results of all three commands are the same.
+The `a` variable gets number 2.
+The `b` variable gets number 6.

-You can prevent word splitting of the `let` parameters.
-Use single or double-quotes for that.
+If you need to prevent word splitting of the `let` parameters, apply single or double quotes.

-The `let` command has a synonym that is the (( operator.
-Bash skips word splitting inside the operator.
-Therefore, you can skip quotes there.
-Always use the (( operator instead of the `let` command.
+The `let` built-in has a synonym that is the (( operator.
+Bash skips word splitting when handling everything inside the parentheses.
+Therefore, you do not need quotes there.
+Always use the (( operator instead of the `let` built-in.
 This way, you will avoid mistakes.

 I> The relationship of the (( operator and the `let` command resembles that of `test` and the [[ operator.
-In both cases, use operators rather than commands.
+You should use operators rather than commands in both cases.

 The (( operator has two forms.
-The first one is called [**arithmetic evaluation**](https://wiki.bash-hackers.org/syntax/ccmd/arithmetic_eval).
-It is a synonym for the `let` command.
+The first one is called the [**arithmetic evaluation**](https://wiki.bash-hackers.org/syntax/ccmd/arithmetic_eval).
+It is a synonym for the `let` built-in.
 The arithmetic evaluation looks like this:
 {line-numbers: false, format: Bash}
 ```
 ((var = 12 + 7))
 ```

-Here we use opening double-parentheses instead of the `let` command.
-There are closing double-parentheses at the end.
-This form of the (( operator returns exit status zero if it succeeds.
-It returns exit status one if it fails.
-After calculating the expression, Bash replaces it with its exit status.
+Here the double opening parentheses replace the `let` keyword.
+When using the arithmetic evaluation, you need double closing parentheses at the end.
+When the evaluation succeeds, it returns zero exit status.
+It returns exit status equals one when it fails.
+After calculating the arithmetic evaluation, Bash replaces it with its exit status.

-The second form of the (( operator is called [**arithmetic expansion**](https://wiki.bash-hackers.org/syntax/expansion/arith).
+The second form of the (( operator is called the [**arithmetic expansion**](https://wiki.bash-hackers.org/syntax/expansion/arith).
 It looks like this:
 {line-numbers: false, format: Bash}
 ```
 var=$((12 + 7))
 ```

-Here we put a dollar sign before the (( operator.
-In this case, Bash calculates the value of the expression.
-Then Bash inserts this value in place of the expression.
-This behavior differs from the first form of the (( operator.
-Bash inserts the exit status there.
+Here you put a dollar sign before the (( operator.
+In this case, Bash calculates the arithmetic expression and replaces it by its value.

-I> The second form of the (( operator is part of the POSIX standard.
+I> The second form of the (( operator is a part of the POSIX standard.
 Use it for writing portable code.
 The first form of the operator is available in Bash, ksh and zsh interpreters only.

-You can skip the dollar sign before variables names in the (( operator.
-Bash still inserts their values correctly in this case.
-For example, here are two equivalent expressions for calculating the `result` variable:
+You can skip the dollar sign before variable names inside the (( operator.
+Bash evaluates them correctly in this case.
+For example, the following two expressions are equivalent:
 {line-numbers: true, format: Bash}
 ```
 a=5 b=10